edgepointlearning/edgepointlearning.com/src/collections/_posts/2021/2021-01-06-elearning-statistics.md

 {% picture blog blog/2021/2021-01-06-elearning-statistics03.jpg --alt Microlearning courses are up to 50% cheaper to develop than longer eLearning %}

-## Get ready for 2021
+## Get ready for the future

-The year of COVID-19 may have been a rocky one, but we’re not on the other side of it yet.
-But considering these eLearning statistics, 2021 may be a year of extraordinary growth and learning.
+The pandemic may have been a rocky one, but we’re not on the other side of it yet.
+But considering these eLearning statistics, the future may hold extraordinary growth and learning.
 Is your company ready?

 **[Get in touch with EdgePoint Learning today](/contact/) for a personalized [training needs analysis](/blog/training-needs-analysis/)!**